Gilmara-Git/Launchbase-Bootcamp-at-Rocketseat/Foodfy - Final phase - postgres/README.md

 ## About
-Foodfy was a project about building a Web Application for recipes.
+Foodfy is a project about building a Web Application for recipes.

 ## Learning Objectives
-- This was the final part of the project in which **chefs** pages were created in the **Admin** area.
+- This part of the project **chefs** page was created in the **Admin** area.
 So, now in addition to recipes, chefs can be created, edited and deleted **when** there is no **recipe** tied to it.
 - **Filters** to search for recipes and chefs were added.
 Also, pagination was added to the recipes's page.